Henrik Nerlund

-Magnus "Henrik" Erkki Nerlund (August 14, 1978, in Stockholm) is a Swedish architectural historian, journalist, and author.
+Magnus "Henrik" Erkki Nerlund (August 14, 1978, in Stockholm) is a Swedish architectural historian, author and museum professional.

 Nerlund specializes in cultural heritage issues and urban renewal in 20th-century built environments.
-Since 2014, he has served as the secretary and head of the office for the Council for Urban Aesthetics in Stockholm (Skönhetsrådet).
-Nerlund is Sweden's representative on the scientific committee for 20th-century cultural heritage in the global expert organization ICOMOS.
+Since 2014, he has served as secretary and director for the Council for Urban Aesthetics in Stockholm (Skönhetsrådet).
+Nerlund was appointed by the Swedish government as a member of the board of Moderna Museet (Sweden’s museum of contemporary art and architecture) in 2025.
+He is Sweden's representative on the scientific committee for 20th-century cultural heritage in the global expert organization ICOMOS.